Preventive Maintenance

 • 6 - Month : A work order is generated once every six months.

-How many work orders are generated?
+How many future work orders are generated?

-Maintenance Schedule Type
+Maintenance Schedule Frequency

 Daily